 You can offset the centerline on the Skytrak driving range to accommodate those with target lines off to the side.
 This sort of solves the problem but isn’t perfect.
 Other launch monitor software allow you to do this too.

-This offset doesn’t solve the off-center problem when using simulation software to play courses, such as WGT or TGC.
+This offset doesn’t solve the off-center problem when using simulation software to play courses, such as GS Pro or TGC.

 How much room height do I need for a golf simulator?